Kochkor

 Kochkor is one of the finest places to explore the modern nomadic way of life.
 It is a perfect starting point for a trek in the mountains.
 Kochkor’s pastures are stretched in the center of Kyrgyzstan and filled with herds of sheep and horses.
 During spring, the valleys in the area transform into a colorful field with floral carpets flocked by clouds of butterflies.

-If you are interested in the town’s history you can visit a private museum of the local historian enthusiast.
+If you are interested in the town’s history you can visit a private museum of the local history enthusiast.
 A local historian turned half of their house into a private museum.
 He has been curious about who lived in Kochkor from its very foundation, and what peoples have had the power on this land.
 He has been collecting artefacts from ancient settlements which have now been turned into cemeteries.
 Among that artefacts are stones with paintings, jugs, ancient tools, coins, arrows, and equipment for horsemen.
 In total, he has collected more than 1500 pieces of the local history.

 Kochkor handicrafts